 Skip to main content

-The GitHub integration discovers your organization’s members, teams, repository access patterns, and outside collaborators — essential for offboarding, access review, and SOC 2 evidence.
+The GitHub integration discovers your organization’s repositories, members, and Copilot seat utilization — essential for access review, license optimization, and SOC 2 evidence.

 What you’ll need